-Second Nature also provides sponsorship opportunities: sponsors for the Higher Ed Climate Leaders Summit, webinars, and other programs.
+Second Nature’s ties to leaders in higher education also create opportunities for firms to educate and support our community.
+We have sponsors for the Higher Ed Climate Leaders Summit, webinars, and other programs.
 We also have a strong history of working with NGOs, foundations, municipalities, and government agencies on initiatives that help meet their specific needs and goals.

-Key external corporate partners in 2019 include CustomerFirst Renewables (CFR), Engie, McKinstry, and Siemens.
+Key external corporate partners in 2019-2020 include CustomerFirst Renewables (CFR), Engie, and McKinstry.
 Selected non-profit partners include AASHE, Alliance to Save Energy, Ceres, NACUBO, NECEC, REBA, The Nature Conservancy, and World Wildlife Fund.
 Our corporate sponsors are listed below, and sponsors for our 2019 Summit are listed here.